apollographql/odyssey-voyage-II-server/README.md

 Next, let's run some local services.

-1. In a new terminal window, run `npm run launch`.
-This will run 4 local services, which you can learn about in the accompanying Odyssey course.
+1. In a new terminal window, still in the `monolith` directory, run `npm run launch`.
+This will run 4 local services, which you can learn about in the [accompanying Odyssey course](https://www.apollographql.com/tutorials/voyage-part2/monolith-graph-setup).

 ### Resetting the database